Northwood and Tinkersley: Local area

 A small cairn is recorded within Fallinge Edge, dating human occupation in the parish to the Bronze Age between 2350 BC to 701 BC.
 Neither Northwood or Tinkersley were recorded as standalone settlements at the time of Domesday in 1086 AD, these areas then being a part of the extensive ancient parish of Darley, which along with surrounding locations, were all lands owned by William the Conqueror.
 Darley was divided into several manors, Old Hall and Nether Hall amongst others, with Stanclffe Hall and surrounding areas affiliated to Old Hall.
 These lands after the Norman Conquest while initially owned by the monarch, the manors passed to several owners through moiety.

 Northwood was first noted in public record at the start of the 14th century, while Tinkersley was recorded from 1664.
 At the time of the Black Death in the 14th century, several local areas in Darley became depopulated, nearby Burley and Churchtown residents were dispersed by the upheaval and some relocated to Northwood, forming the new village around a cluster of older houses at the triangle, near the top of Northwood Road which was the original settlement.
-During much of the 1700's, the Greensmiths were Lords of the Manor.
-In 1791 Herbert Greensmith, a lead merchant from Wirksworth then living at Stancliffe Hall, realigned Whitworth Road to go around the edge of his park and on to Northwood, removing two farm houses and their buildings to create the new route.
+During much of the 1700s, the Greensmiths were Lords of the Manor.
+In 1791 Herbert Greensmith, a lead merchant from Wirksworth then living at Stancliffe Hall, realigned Whitworth Road to go around the eastern edge of his park and on to Northwood, removing two farm houses and their buildings to create the new route.

 In 1392 William Roper passed to Nicholas Attewelle the Rector of Darley, ownership of the manor, possibly as a trustee.
 As later ownership became fragmented, vicar and rector William Wray from 1766 began a programme of consolidating the then scattered glebes by trading plots with other landowners, which by this time included Tinkersley.
 His successor Benjamin Lawrence, finally passed on Tinkersley in the manor of Little Rowsley when it was enclosed in 1817.
 Old Hall and Little Rowsley manors by the 18th century were mainly already held by the Duke of Rutland.
 Most of the area surrounding Bakewell, including the land around Darley was sold by his estate in 1920.